salikbaris/ROOT-projects/README.md

 ```#include <all_headers.h>```

 all_headers.h is a file that includes all paths for headers that come with ROOT, for my own convenience.

+Source files have the extension .C, but they are C++ files.
+The compiler I used, which I believe to be Cling or g++, compiled .C files as C++.